ThomasPiergiovanni/oc_p5/README.md

 ## 4. Settings.

-* Changing settings must be done in **program/admin/env.py** file.
+* Changing settings **must be** done in **env.py** file.
 Make sure to read *3.6.
-Application mandatory settings* section first.
+Application mandatory settings*.
-* Changing settings can be done to the following constants in **program/admin/config.py** file.
+* Changing settings **can be** done in **config.py** file.

 ### 4.1. env.py.
 Located in **configuration/** package.

 #### 4.1.1.
 DATABASE_NAME.
 DESCRIPTION: The database name to use when connecting with the MySQL server.
 MANDATORY: Yes.
 DEFAULT SETTINGS: "db_name".
 CUSTOM SETTINGS: Database name can be changed.
 Note that if a database using that name already exists, it will be overwritten.

 #### 4.1.2.
 HOST.
 DESCRIPTION: Host name i.e. The server on which MySQL is running.
 MANDATORY: Yes.
 DEFAULT SETTINGS: "db_host".
-CUSTOM SETTINGS: Can be changed if different.
-Can be an IP address as well if the MySQL server is not the local machine.
+CUSTOM SETTINGS: Can be an IP address if the MySQL server is not the local machine.
 For more information, please check "https://dev.mysql.com/doc/connector-python/en/".

 #### 4.1.3.
 USER.
 DESCRIPTION: The user name used to authenticate with the MySQL server.
 MANDATORY: Yes.
 DEFAULT SETTINGS: "db_user".
 CUSTOM SETTINGS: User must have at least the following MySQL privileges CREATE, DROP, EXECUTE, INSERT, REFERENCES, SELECT, and SHOW DATABASE.
 For more information, please check "https://dev.mysql.com/doc/connector-python/en/".
 For more information specifically on privileges, please check "https://dev.mysql.com/doc/refman/5.7/en/grant.html#grant-privileges".

 #### 4.1.4.
 PASSWORD.
 DESCRIPTION: The password to authenticate the user with the MySQL server.
 MANDATORY: Yes.
 DEFAULT SETTINGS: "db_password".
 CUSTOM SETTINGS: Must be the password of the user corresponding account.
 For more information, please check "https://dev.mysql.com/doc/connector-python/en/".

 ### 4.2. config.py.
 Located in **configuration/** package.

 #### 4.2.1.
 CATGEORIES_ENDPOINT.
 DESCRIPTION: OpenFoodFacts (OFF) API categories list endpoint.
 It returns the categories list per country.
 MANDATORY: Yes.
 DEFAULT SETTINGS: "ht<span>tps://</span>fr.openfoodfacts.org/categories.json".
 CUSTOM SETTINGS: To use the application with product references from another country than France, use the appropriate ISO-3166-1 Alpha 2 code and replace it in the endpoint (e.g. "ht<span>tps://</span>es.openfoodfacts.org/categories.json" for Spain).